aiser-platform/aiser-world/packages/docs/src/docs/getting-started/quick-start-docker.md

 id: quick-start-docker
 title: Quick Start with Docker
 sidebar_label: Docker Quick Start
-description: Get Aiser Platform running in 5 minutes with Docker - the fastest way to experience AI-powered analytics
+description: Get Aicser Platform running in 5 minutes with Docker - the fastest way to experience AI-powered analytics
 ---

 # 🐳 Quick Start with Docker

-**Get Aiser Platform running in 5 minutes with Docker - the fastest way to experience AI-powered analytics.**
+**Get Aicser Platform running in 5 minutes with Docker - the fastest way to experience AI-powered analytics.**

 ## ⚡ What You'll Get